TheArcMagician/music-analysis/the-journey/index.md

 This blog describes my journey in exploring the connections between music, mathematics, and programming.
 I used python to write a collection of programs to analyze audio signals, culminating in a neural network that can identify music notes from digital recordings.

-Here will be a table of contents to each blog entry
+Here is a table of contents, containing a link to each blog entry

 1. [Pyaudio](pyaudio.md)
 2. [Plotting the time signal](plottimesignal.md)